guilhermehas/guilhermehas.github.io/agda-posts/compressed-lists.lagda.md

 or in [LeetCode](https://leetcode.com/problems/string-compression/) that consists of compressing each element of string by the number of times that it appears.
 For example, "aa" is compressed to "a2" and "bbccc" is compressed to "b2c3".
-In this post, I will create a data structure in cubical agda that looks like the compressed and the uncompressed format.
+In this post, I will create a data structure in cubical Agda that has compressed and uncompressed formats.

 # Imports